 Generally, all of a U.S. citizen or resident's lifetime gifts (except those to charity or a U.S. citizen spouse) are subject to federal gift tax.
 There are certain exclusions.
-For example, gifts of up to \$17,000 (indexed for inflation) per recipient per year are not subject to federal gift tax.
-In addition, each U.S. citizen or resident has an exemption from the gift tax of \$13.66 million. (in 2024) and may gift up to \$185,000 (in 2024) to a spouse who is not a U.S. citizen.
+For example, gifts of up to \$17,000 (in 2023) per recipient per year are not subject to federal gift tax.
+In addition, each U.S. citizen or resident has an exemption from the gift tax of \$12.92 million (in 2023) and may gift up to \$175,000 (in 2023) to a spouse who is not a U.S. citizen..
 Any additional gifts that are not otherwise excluded from the gift tax would be subject to federal gift tax at a top rate of 40%.
 Any gift tax exemption used by an individual during life reduces the individual's available estate tax exemption by a like amount.
-Certain states also impose a gift and/or estate or inheritance tax in addition to the federal gift and estate taxes.
+Certain states also impose a gift and/or estate or inheritance tax in addition to the federal gift and estate taxes.4

-A Global Client is subject to gift and estate tax only on U.S. situs assets.
+An NRA is subject to federal gift and estate tax only on U.S. situs assets.
 However, residency for federal gift and estate tax purposes is defined differently than that for federal income tax purposes.
-Unlike the substantial presence test for income tax purposes that is based on the number of days one spends in the U.S., residency for gift and estate tax purposes is defined as the person's domicile.
-Domicile means living in the U.S., with no present definite intention of living elsewhere.
+Unlike the substantial presence test for federal income tax purposes that is based on the number of days one spends in the U.S., residency for federal gift and estate tax purposes is determined by the person's domicile.
+Domicile means living in the U.S. with no present definite intention of living elsewhere.
 Whether one is domiciled in the U.S. is a facts and circumstances test.
 Some of the factors that bear on the analysis include where one pays state income tax, where one votes, the location of property one owns, one's citizenship, the length of residence, and business and social ties to the community.
-Given the differences between the tests for federal income tax residency, a person can be a resident under one test, neither test, or both tests.
+Given the differences between the tests for federal income tax residency and federal gift and estate tax residency, a person can be a resident under one test, neither test, or both tests.
 The definition of U.S. situs assets is different for federal estate tax purposes and federal gift tax purposes.